wdawson/okta.github.io/_source/_posts/2018-10-29-add-login-to-you-aspnetcore-app.md

 ```

 ### Scaffold Your Controller and Views
-For the scaffolding to work we will need to install code generator tools:
+For the scaffolding to work you will need to install code generator tools:

 ```sh
 dotnet tool install --global dotnet-aspnet-codegenerator dotnet add package Microsoft.VisualStudio.Web.CodeGeneration.Design
 ```

-After that, we can use our existing model and DbContext class to generate controller and matching views:
+After that, you can use your existing model and `DbContext` class to generate controller and matching views:

 ```sh
 dotnet aspnet-codegenerator controller -async -m Employee -dc ApplicationDbContext -name EmployeesController -outDir Controllers -udl